 There are no codified safe harbours or exemptions for the Criminal Code bribery and corruption offences.
-However, Canadian courts have generally interpreted "benefit of any kind" to require something beyond a nominal benefit (R. v.
-Hinchey (1996), 111 C.C.C.
-(3d) 353 (S.C.C.)).
-The term nominal is intentionally flexible, but examples that would generally be considered nominal are branded merchandise, simple meals or refreshments in the course of a meeting or official business function, or something similar.
+However, Canadian courts have generally interpreted "benefit of any kind" to require something beyond a merely "nominal" benefit.
+The term "nominal" is intentionally flexible, but examples that would generally be considered nominal are branded merchandise, simple meals or refreshments in the course of a meeting or official business function, or something similar.